 Inflation generally affects us by increasing our cost of labor and research and development costs.
-We do not believe that inflation had a material effect on our business, results of operations, or financial condition, or on our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.
+We do not believe that inflation had a material effect on our business, results of operations, or financial condition, or on our financial statements included elsewhere in this Quarterly Report on Form 10-O.